 Imagine you cannot go anywhere without supervision.
 If someone else decides for you where you can go and where you cannot go and thus, which activities you can participate in.
 This was the reality for women in Europe 100 years ago: Women weren’t allowed to vote, to freely choose their work or even to drive.
 Camilla tells the story of the first Italian woman to get a driving licence in 1907.
 Meet Ernestina Macchia Prola.

 How easy and common is it for all of us nowadays to just jump on our car, turn on the engine and move around?
 May it be for the everyday home-work routine or to leave for a new on-the-road adventure, we are so used to this to forget that only a century ago, society would not have accepted so openly that women would be allowed to take the driver’s seat and man the vehicle themselves.

 And even nowadays, driving is not granted to women worldwide.
-Saudi Arabia comes to mind at this point, but there are other places where women are considered incapable of driving a vehicle themselves.
+Saudi Arabia comes to mind at this point, but there are other places where women are considered incapable of driving a vehicle themselves (Update: In summer 2018 Saudi Arabia lifted its ban and women are now allowed to apply for driving licences).
 The same consideration dominated the European continent a hundred years ago, but with a little difference.

 It wasn’t just that women, being considered to be inferior, were denied the right to drive, but nobody even entertained the idea of them being given the same chance to drive that men had had all along.
 It was not just a matter of taking the wheel themselves, but also a general conception of independence and self-determinacy: they were denied the right to travel and live on their own, to work, even to vote.
 Driving a car was thought to be something completely unusual and impractical, an unnecessary eccentricity for the typical mother and wife – the two roles that defined and sanctioned a woman’s existence in society.